elixir-inspector/ref_inspector/README.md

   yaml: { :system, "SOME_SYSTEM_ENV_VARIABLE" }
 ```

-The shown path is the default download path used by the mix task.

 Upon application start the database will be automatically loaded.
 You can always reload it like this: